HP DeskJet

 DeskJet is a brand name for inkjet printers manufactured by Hewlett-Packard.
 These printers range from small domestic to large industrial models, although the largest models in the range have generally been dubbed DesignJet.
 The Macintosh-compatible equivalent was branded as the Deskwriter and competed with Apple's StyleWriter, and the all-in-one equivalent is called OfficeJet.

 History

 HP began making inkjet printers with the HP ThinkJet (an abbreviation of Thermal Ink Jet) in 1984.
 It represented the commercial birth of inkjet printing technology.
 The resolution was about 192 × 96 dpi, printing 150 characters per second (cps).The printer's key benefit was its quiet operation.
 The HP Integral PC incorporated an ThinkJet.
-The ThinkJet was the smallest printer produced by HP until 1992 and the first HP printer to carry the "Jet" name, adopted by other printers such as QuietJet, DeskJet, LaserJet or OfficeJet.
+The ThinkJet was the smallest printer produced by HP until 1992 and the first HP printer to carry the "Jet" name, adopted by other printers such as QuietJet, PaintJet, DeskJet, LaserJet or OfficeJet, but also for image scanners as used for ScanJet or JetDirect a line of external print servers.
 There were five models of the ThinkJet: